 As far as quality, both types of crystal –lead and lead-free, –can be crafted into very fine glasses.
 Traditionally, all crystal glass was leaded glass and many of it still is.
 It’s not dangerous as a glass because wine is not exposed to the glassware long enough to leach lead.
 This only happens in long term storage, for example if you were to store whisky for over a week in a crystal whisky decanter.

 Not All Crystal is Made Equal

 In the UK, a glass product must contain at least 24% mineral content.
 The percentage of mineral matters and will affect the strength of the crystal.
-In the US, however, there is little regulation associated with the term crystal glass and manufacturers may misuse the term.
+However, in the US, there is little regulation associated with the term crystal glass, and manufacturers may misuse the term.

 Which is Better?

 When choosing wine glasses, the best way to start is to think about your personal situation.

 - If you hate hand-washing things, look for lead-free crystal or standard glass

 - If you break things frequently, go for glass and keep on partying.

 - If you want the have the “best”, get hand-spun crystal